Renáta Jamrichová

-Renáta Jamrichová (born 20 June 2007) is a Slovak professional tennis player.
-She has a career-high WTA singles ranking of No. 279, achieved on 11 August 2025, and a career high WTA doubles ranking of No. 481, set on 11 August 2025.
+Renáta Jamrichová (born 20 June 2007) is an inactive Slovak professional tennis player.
+She has a career-high singles ranking by the WTA of No. 217, achieved on 6 October 2025, and a highest doubles ranking of No. 477, reached in August 2025.

 She had a career-high combined junior ranking of No. 1, achieved on 29 January 2024.

 Jamrichová and her partner Federica Urgesi won the 2023 Australian girls' doubles title, beating Hayu Kinoshita and Sara Saito in the final.
 The following year, she won the 2024 Australian girls' singles title, defeating Emerson Jones in the final.
-The final of the 2024 Wimbledon girls' singles was a rematch between Jamrichová and Jones, in which she won her second Junior Grand Slam singles title.
+The final of the 2024 Wimbledon girls' singles was a rematch between Jamrichová and Jones, in which she won her second junior major singles title.
 She also won the 2024 French Open girls' doubles title, partnering Tereza Valentová.

 Early life and background

 Born in Trnava, Jamrichová is the daughter of Slovak athlete Milan Jamrich.
 She has two younger sisters.
 At the age of 13, she began training at the Slovak National Tennis Centre in Bratislava.